hsahu615/iTranslator_heroku/README.md

 <a href="https://ibb.co/wzpsrXS"><img src="https://i.ibb.co/cr2LXH6/Screenshot-34.png" alt="Screenshot-34" border="0"></a>

 ## Language
-- Python: I used Python Language to form this application.
+- Python: First of all sorry I hid python file because it contains some password for mail service.
+I used Python Language to form this application.
 I used Flask framework for back-end development.
 There is Google Translator open source library **googletrans** for providing API of google translator.
 Rest of imported libraries you can see below

 ```
 from flask import Flask, render_template, request, url_for